 Other modifiers can apply to armor class at the Castle Keeper's discretion depending upon the nature of the combat and the situation the combatant and their opponents are in.
 Also, many spells and magic items can be used to enhance armor class.

 Shields are a special case.
-The +1 modifier is used for all shields but, small shield only offer the bonus against one opponent, medium shields against two opponents and large shield against three opponenets.
+The +1 modifier is used for all shields, but a small shield will only offer the bonus against one opponent, medium shields against two opponents and a large shield against three opponenets.

 Ranged Combat